Dinnebitodon: Habitat

 The Kayenta Formation was deposited in an environment of braided rivers and dune fields, similar to northern Senegal today.
 Dinnebitodon was a terrestrial animal, living in the "Silty Facies" of the Kayenta Formation, which would have represented an interdunal river deposit.
-The teeth resemble those of modern animals that also feed on seeds and nuts, suggesting that perhaps Dinnebitodon fed on similar foods present during the early Jurassic Period.
+The teeth resemble those of modern animals that feed on seeds and nuts, suggesting that perhaps Dinnebitodon fed on similar foods present during the early Jurassic Period.
 Considering it was living alongside its close relative Kayentatherium, some niche partitioning of the resources would have been necessary in order to avoid being outcompeted for a food source.
 This might explain why two similar looking animals have different dentition.

 Fossil finds

 Dinnebitodon fossils were first discovered by William Amaral (for whom the species is named) in 1978.
 Remains are housed at Harvard's Museum of Comparative Zoology and at the Museum of Northern Arizona.